UHC Awards Three Working Group Proposals

 The Urban Health Collaborative is pleased to award three proposals for collaborative working groups that will begin this Spring.
-The projects cover a range of topics and will engage in diverse interdisciplinary and scholarly activities while engaging faculty, trainees and partners to decrease community violence, address maternal and child health and examine migration, ethnicity, and race as determinants of health.
+The projects cover a range of topics and will engage faculty, students, trainees and partners to incubate new directions and develop interdisciplinary and scholarly activities.

-Migration, Ethnicity, Race, and Health Working Group (MERHG)
+Migration, Ethnicity, Racism and Health Working Group (MERHG)